dansleboby/ZoomPHP-sdk/docs/Api/SIPConnectedAudioApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$account_id = "account_id_example"; // string | Account ID of the Sub Account from which the numbers are to be deleted.
+$account_id = 'account_id_example'; // string | Account ID of the Sub Account from which the numbers are to be deleted.
 This can be retrieved from [List Sub Accounts](https://marketplace.zoom.us/docs/api-reference/zoom-api/accounts/account) API.

 try {
     $result = $apiInstance->deleteAllSipNumbers($account_id);